neilcampbell/awesome-algorand/podcast.md

 ---

+Refer [here](https://ask.awesomealgo.com) to ask or vote for questions to guests in upcoming episodes.

+---

 The AwesomeAlgo Podcast is a monthly podcast where we discuss the latest news and developments in the Algorand ecosystem.
 Anyone, upon review, can be a guest of the show by contributing a PR to the [repository](https://github.com/aorumbayev/awesome-algorand) and filling the [guest form](https://2c5n1ed3kz6.typeform.com/to/pAP5oPFx).

 ---